Armenian Americans: California

 Glendale, just a few miles away from Downtown Los Angeles, has a population of about 200,000, of which, according to some estimates, 40% is Armenian.
-According to the 2000 Census 53,840 people or 27% of the population identified themselves Armenian in Glendale.
+According to the 2000 Census, 53,840 people, or 27% of the population, identified themselves Armenian in Glendale.
 Glendale also home to the highest percentage of people born in Armenia.
-Other than Glendale and Los Angeles proper, significant Armenian populations reside in Burbank (8,312), Pasadena (4,400), Montebello (2,736), Altadena (2,134), La Crescenta-Montrose (1,382).
-The Armenian Genocide Martyrs Monument, the oldest and largest Armenian Genocide memorial in the US, is located in Montebello.
+Other than Glendale and Los Angeles proper, significant Armenian populations reside in Burbank (8,312), Pasadena (4,400), Montebello (2,736), Altadena (2,134), and La Crescenta-Montrose (1,382).
+The Armenian Genocide Martyrs Monument, the oldest and largest Armenian Genocide memorial in the United States, is located in Montebello.

-Dr. Seta Kazandjian described the community in her 2006 dissertation as follows:
+Seta Kazandjian described the community in her 2006 dissertation as follows:

-Fresno, California was the first major Armenian community in the Western US.
+Fresno, California, was the first major Armenian community in the Western United States.
 It was a major destination for early Armenian immigrants from the Ottoman Armenia, many of whom were engaged in agriculture.
 Armenians were the largest minority group in Fresno County.
 The city is also widely known as the birthplace of William Saroyan, many of whose stories are set there.
 Today, an estimated number of about 40,000 Armenian live in Fresno.
-According to the 2000 Census 9,884 Armenians lived in Fresno County at the time.
+According to the 2000 Census, 9,884 Armenians lived in Fresno County at the time.
 The area around the Holy Trinity Church is called Old Armenian Town.

 The Northern Californian Armenian population is not as populous as the Southern portion of the state.
-Armenians are mostly concentrated in and around the cities of San Francisco, San Jose and Oakland.
-The 2000 Census reported only 2,528 Armenians in San Francisco, but Hayk The Ubiquitous Armenian stated "the actual number is probably much higher since the census is usually lower than actuals."
+Armenians are mostly concentrated in and around the cities of San Francisco, San Jose, and Oakland.
+The 2000 Census reported only 2,528 Armenians in San Francisco, but Hayk, the Ubiquitous Armenian, stated that "the actual number is probably much higher, since the census is usually lower than actuals".